yoeunes/valet-linux/index.md

 You may update your Valet installation using the `composer global update` command in your terminal.
 After upgrading, it is good practice to run the `valet install` command so Valet can make additional upgrades to your configuration files if necessary.

+<a name="uninstalling"></a>
+### Uninstalling
+After uninstalling valet some people are experiencing some problems.
+Here is a series of commands that you could use to fix your problem (For Ubuntu users) Thanks to @dakira for this guide.
+- rm /opt/valet
+- remove valet-specific settings in /etc/NetworkManager/{conf.d,dnsmasq.d}
+- remove /etc/dnsmasq.d/{valet,options}
+- Make sure resolved is running, if not, enable and start it systemctl status systemd-resolved.
+- remove the dnsmasq package (leaving dnsmasq-base!)
+- rm /etc/resolv.conf && ln -s /run/systemd/resolve/resolv.conf /etc/resolv.conf
+- restart NetworkManager systemctl restart NetworkManager.service

 ## <a name="serving-sites">Serving Sites</a>

 Once Valet is installed, you're ready to start serving sites.
 Valet provides two commands to help you serve your Laravel sites: `park` and `link`.

 <a name="the-park-command"></a>
 **The `park` Command**